-In relation employee-held shareholdings, note that the Company's Board of Directors, by resolution of 10 November 2016, approved a share incentive plan called - "Performance Share Plan 2016-2018" (the "Plan") - which freely allocates shares to certain categories of employees.
-This Plan's validity is subject to approval by the Shareholders' Meeting which will be called to approve the financial statements at December 31, 2016.
-The Plan does not limit the exercise of voting rights for shares that will be attributed.
-For more information about the Plan, please refer to the Information Document prepared pursuant to Article 114-bis of the Italian Consolidated Financial Act (TUF) and Article 84-bis of the Issuers' Regulations, available on the Company's website www.fincantieri.com, in the section "Governance - Meetings - Shareholders' Meeting 2017".
+Note that a similar share plan had been approved, with reference to the period 2016-2018 ("Performance Share Plan 2016-2018"), by the Shareholders' Meeting on 19 May 2017.
+For more information about the Performance Share Plan 2016-2018, please refer to the Information Document drafted under Article 114-bis of the Italian Consolidated Law on Finance (TUF) and under Article 84-bis of the Issuers' Regulations, available on the Company's website at www.fincantieri.com, in the section relating to the Shareholders' Meeting of 19 May 2017 ("Governance - Meetings - Meetings' Archive - Shareholders' Meeting 2017").